 As technology continues to advance, modern GPUs will become better with time and may eventually overcome their current weaknesses.

 As modern graphic requirements scale, users are increasingly using render engines for creating games, 3D visuals, GPU-based cloud computing, and for processing ‘big data.’

 Such tasks require heavy processing power and dedicated resources – something that only GPU-based render engines can provide you with.
 Coupled with their fast speed, a GPU can allow you to produce hyper-realistic imagery at a much faster speed.

 Which One Is Better For You?

 This is not as straightforward as it looks.
-While a GPU has its own advantages and there is a chance that the evolutionary nature of technology may one day make it the best renderer, the current situation remains that both CPU-based renderers and GPU-based renderers are perfect for their specific requirements.
+While GPU rendering has its own advantages, both CPU-based renderers and GPU-based renderers are perfect for their specific tasks.

-In fact, GPU only serves to enhance your current CPU system and allows you to dedicate a powerful resource for your image rendering requirements.
-Your GPU can take on the resource-intensive 3D visualization elements while your CPU executes other tasks.
+In fact, GPU only serves to enhance your current CPU system and allows you to significantly accelerate image rendering.
+Your GPU can take on the resource-intensive 3D visualization elements, as your CPU executes the remaining tasks.

 Here at Cherry Servers we provide Dedicated GPU Servers with Nvidia GPU accelerators to help you complete even the most demanding rendering projects.